walkerford/rareskills-homework/src/week10-11-security2/README.md

 to the pool every time the callback is called.
 Call the loan 10 times to deplete the receivers stock of 10 ether.

+## Rareskills Riddles -- Reward Token

+This contract allows you to stake an NFT in order to earn rewards.
+The NFT can only be staked once and there is a cap on the number of tokens.
+In order to solve the puzzle, you must withdraw all of the reward tokens in one transaction.

+There are two claim functions, one that withdraws the NFT and one that does not.
+The withdraw function makes an external call and fails to update the contract state before making this call.
+This allows the attacker, as a part of the withdrawn process, the opportunity to reenter by calling the other claim function, which doubles the earnings.

 ## Questions for Review

 I am a little uncertain of my solution for Overmint3 and Democracy.